a-freiberg/starter-academic/content/home/research.md

 ## Working Papers
 * "No brothers in arms: The influence of non-violent socialisation on rebel fragmentation"
-* "Combatant Socialization and Conflict-Related Sexual Violence: Understanding the Effects of Rebels’ Individual-Level Traits (This paper will be presented at the Conflict Dynamics Workshop at Nuffield College (University of Oxford) and Empirical Peace and Conflict Research Workshop in September 2022)"
+* "Combatant Socialization and Conflict-Related Sexual Violence: Understanding the Effects of Rebels’ Individual-Level Traits"
 * "Why insurgents rape: The influence of non-violent socialisation on conflict-related sexual violence"
 * "Resources and Rape: Patterns of wartime rape in activist insurgencies"

 ## Work in Progress